 Faith.
 Hope.
 Love.

 Acing the GRE/GMAT is the most important part of a successful application to graduate schools in the US and to some schools in Canada.
 Application letters, undergraduate GPA, and letters of recommendation all matter, but not nearly as much as the GRE or GMAT score.
+Even for schools that advertise the GRE/GMAT as optional, we have found that having a great score in these exams is still a differentiator.

 When I reflect on my entire US/Canada graduate school application process as a Nigerian living in Nigeria, the most difficult part by far was paying for the required standardized tests such as the GRE and the TOEFL, as well as the application fees to schools.
 Having a high GPA from college, crafting persuasive application letters, and securing credible references (all part of the application requirements for applying to graduate schools) was difficult, but was nothing compared to living in a third world country and trying to pay online for services based in North America.